-If you’ve had issues in the past, then it just makes sense to take more classes to show that you’ve overcome those issues and to show to the admissions committee that you can handle the coursework.
+If you’ve had issues with poor grades in the past, then it just makes sense to take more classes to show that you’ve overcome those issues and to show to the admissions committee that you can handle the coursework.

 For your premed advisors to tell you not to take any more classes, doesn’t logically make sense.
 Because there’s no other way to show to the admissions committee that you’re not what you used to be.

 A 3.0 GPA is not terrible.
 But try to look at the trend because this is important.
 What is the science GPA?